 - Cord compression – a surgical emergency with a similar pathophysiology to CES, however is characterised by upper motor neurone signs

-For suspected cases of cauda equina syndrome, an emergency whole spine MRI is the gold standard investigation.
-However, only 60% of patients suspected to have CES from clinical assessment have an abnormality found on MRI.
+For suspected cases of cauda equina syndrome, an emergency lumbar-sacral spine MRI (Fig. 3) is the gold standard investigation.
+However, only a minority of patients suspected to have CES from clinical assessment have an abnormality found on MRI.

 Further imaging may be required dependent on the underlying cause, however if CES is confirmed, then urgent surgical intervention is the priority.